Windowfarm: History

-DIY

-In 2009, Founder Britta Riley built the first Windowfarm with friends in her 5th floor Brooklyn apartment window.
+In 2009, founder Britta Riley built the first Windowfarm with friends in her 5th floor Brooklyn apartment window.
 She collaborated to open and crowdsource the development of a home hydroponic food growing system for apartment windows, building a now defunct social media sharing site, around a set of instructions for making the systems out of repurposed water bottles and plumbing supplies.
 The site now has nearly 40,000 registered users who have built Windowfarms.

-Kickstarter Campaign

-Through two Kickstarter campaigns, the social startup raised over $285,000 to bootstrap itself into manufacturing designed Windowfarms in the US and with sustainable practices, with an updated focus on the plants the systems grow — all with the goal of reviving agricultural biodiversity in small scale systems.
+Through two Kickstarter campaigns, the social startup raised over $285,000 to manufacture Windowfarms in the United States.

 One year after funding succeeded on their second campaign the WindowFarm team made a final update to the Kickstarter project page, announcing domestic orders fulfilled.